Introduction

 2005-2008, a joint project entitled Urban Policies and the Right to the City: Rights,

-sought to identify good practice in law and urban
+responsibilities and citizenship, sought to identify good practice in law and urban

 planning that strengthen rights and responsibilities, for example promoting